milleva/gors/README.md

 ### AWS S3

-The S3 bucket name is `gors-songs, resides in the url `https://s3.amazonaws.com/gors-songs/` and is managed by Evan Miller's personal AWS account (milleva).
+The S3 bucket name is `gors-songs`, resides in the url `https://s3.amazonaws.com/gors-songs/` and is managed by Evan Miller's personal AWS account (milleva).
 The idea is to eventually migrate them somewhere else.

 ### To run locally